vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-The baddhas (or the bound) are those caught up in the cycle of births and deaths owing to the stream of beginningless karma.
+The baddhas (or the bound) are those caught up in the cycle of births and deaths
+owing to the stream of beginningless karma.

-They range from Brahma to the blade of grass and are called kṣetrajnāh.
+They range from Brahma to the blade of grass
+and are called kṣetrajnāh.
 (Brahma, gods, men, beasts, trees, grass and so on ).
 </details>

 <details><summary>Español</summary>

-The baddhas (or the bound) are those caught up in the cycle of births and deaths owing to the stream of beginningless karma.

-They range from Brahma to the blade of grass and are called kṣetrajnāh.
-(Brahma, gods, men, beasts, trees, grass and so on ).
+Los Baddhas (o el encadenada) son aquellos atrapados en el ciclo de nacimientos y muertes.
+Debido a la corriente del karma sin inicio.

+Van desde Brahma hasta la hoja de hierba y se llaman kṣetrajnāh.
+(Brahma, dioses, hombres, bestias, árboles, hierba, etc.).
 </details>